giellalt/dict-sma-mul/inc/00readme.txt

 These files are entries on their way to a smanob dictionary.

+Simple scripts to check already transformed xml files with the whole src dir or with specific files: search_entry_in_dir.xsl search_entry_in_file.xsl

+File listing:
+Newsmalemmat_duodji.cvs.xml - entry are not in src dir (checked by cip 29.08.2011)

 The files are on the csv (comma separated) format, like this:
 "lemma"<tab>"POS"<tab>"translation"<tab>"...